Discover Threat Types

-An insider is anyone who has authorized access to resources.
-An insider threat is the risk an insider will use their authorized access, wittingly or unwittingly, to do harm to their organization.
+An insider is a current or former employee, third-party contractor, or business partner that has access to network systems, data, or the company premises.
+An insider threat is the risk an insider will use their authorized access, accidentally, maliciously or complacently, resulting in harm to their organization.

-A malicious insider is connected to the organization or person they target, and wittingly targets it for an attack.
-For example, say Sean just learned that he’s going to be fired.
+For example, Sean is a malicious insider threat who uses his access to harm the agency after learning he’s going to be fired.
 He is very unhappy, and decides to destroy some of the data he has access to.
-Like Sean, truly malicious acts are seldom impulsive.
-Something happens that contributes to a trusted insider evolving into a malicious insider.
-For this reason, it’s key to consider what access insiders have, and what events might cause them to be malicious.
-In your personal life, this might involve changing the password on your phone or computer that you had shared with your boyfriend who you are about to break up with.
+In your personal life, this might involve changing the password on your computer that was shared with your partner after breaking up.
 Or monitoring your bank account to make sure a family member you’re quarreling with who has access doesn’t suddenly withdraw a large amount of funds.